-Join Taz Tally for an in-depth discussion in this video Customize Photoshop's menus, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Customize Photoshop's menus, part of Photoshop: Customization.

 - [Voiceover] Previously in this chapter, we talked about the fundamentals of setting up a custom workspace in terms of how the image is displayed on-screen and what panels are up and what panel structure you have.
 Now I'd like to take it to the next step and talk about menus and adding menus to this customization process of your workspace.
 One of the great advantages of Photoshop, as we all know, is all the stuff that you can do inside of Photoshop and all these menus but it can also be a bit daunting as well.
 We can take a look at any number of menus but I'm just gonna continue on with my theme of color correction and tone adjustment which a lot of people need to do.

 Let's take a look at the Image menu, for instance, and see what is in here that we need, what is it that we don't need.
 When I come underneath the Image in Adjustments, all the things here the Brightness levels, Curves all this stuff here which is currently grayed out, in fact all the way down to here, I never use through the menu.
 I always use it through the Adjustments panel.
 So I could get rid of all those things.
 I may keep Shadows/Highlights and HDR Toning and some of this stuff down here but I hate to having to come here and come all the way down here to access these.
 Also, some things like Apply Image and Calculations and some of these Variables I just don't use them when I'm doing tone and color correction.